opsrcode/mini-mercado-virtual/README.md

 "The CTE starts with the 'WITH' keyword, after which you specify the name of your CTE, then the content of the query in parentheses.
-The mains query comes after the closing parenthesis and referst to the CTE."
+The mains query comes after the closing parenthesis and refers to the CTE."

 ## Aliasing